 Noontime event activity on July 3rd until 10 p.m., including televised Pops on Independence concert, beginning at 7 p.m.

-Chestnut Street, between 5th and 6th streets, from 6 a.m. through the post-event break-down of the festivities on July 4 at about 5 p.m.
+Arch Street, between 5th and 6th streets, will be closed from 6 a.m. to 10 p.m.

-5th Street, between Market and Walnut streets Including Ranstead and Ludlow Streets, between 4th and 5th streets, from 6 a.m. to 10 p.m.
+5th Street, between Market and Walnut streets and Including Ranstead and Ludlow Streets, between 4th and 5th streets, from 6 a.m. to 10 p.m.

 6th Street, between Market and Chestnut will remain closed overnight until the post-event break down of the festivities on July 4th at about 5 p.m.